 Goal: To increase engagement

-As the name suggests, this involves taking over someone else’s Instagram account temporarily and sharing content with their audience.
+As the name suggests, this influencer campaign strategy involves taking over someone’s Instagram account temporarily and sharing content with their audience.
 Instagram takeovers are a mutually beneficial way for brands and influencers to collaborate and cross-promote content.
-It gives your brand’s followers a break from your regular Instagram content and the influencer also exposure and a chance to do more advertising.
 To get the most out of such a campaign, choose an influencer who has a high rate of engagement with a significant following.